How to win radio competitions

 Every station has a different set of rules for their competitions – you might need to read a general set, plus a set of T&Cs for the specific competition you’re entering.
 They very rarely tell you full details on air – so if it’s a holiday prize, check the station’s website to see how many it’s for, when it can be taken, etc.

-Bauer and Global have restrictions on radio wins – currently, Global let you win two major prizes (value of £1000 or more) in a 6 month period, and then you won’t be allowed to enter/win again for six months.
-T&Cs state Bauer only allow one £500 prize in a six month period.
-In reality, these rules aren’t always followed – but Bauer and Global will let you know if you’re banned, so keep entering until they tell you otherwise.
+Bauer and Global have restrictions on radio wins – if you win a high value (£1000+) prize on Global then they may email you and inform you that you won’t be allowed to enter/win again for six months – but usually, the ‘ban’ email will only be sent if you win a second prize within the next 6 months.
+T&Cs state Bauer only allow one £500 prize in a six month period and they are strict about this, occasionally even withdrawing prizes from winners who have breached this rule.
 Read more in my blog post Bauer and Global Prize Restrictions.

 9. Watch your phone bill

-Check the rate per minute before you call the studio too – some stations charge a large fee per minute while the phone is just ringing out, unanswered.
+Check the rate per minute before you call the studio too – some stations where you’ve been transferred to the studio charge a large fee per minute while the phone is just ringing out, unanswered.

 10. Use two (or more!) phones

 Have you got a spare mobile phone?
-Lots of people have a second PAYG phone to use for competitions, so they can keep track of what they spend and they don’t get spam calls on their main phone!
+Lots of people have a second PAYG phone to use for competitions, so they can keep track of what they spend and they don’t get scam calls on their main phone.
 If a radio station has a call-in competition, try calling on both phones at once to double your chance of getting through.
 Pop the phones onto Speaker mode so you can hear what’s happening.
-It goes without saying that if you have a willing partner or friend in the room you should get them to try calling or texting too.
+It goes without saying that if you have a willing partner or friend in the room you should encourage them to try calling or texting too – as long as they agree to share the prize if they win!

 After the event…

 Don’t feel too disappointed if you didn’t get through to the studio, didn’t get chosen to go on air – or if you did get on air but you didn’t win!
-It’s all good experience to learn from next time round.
+I’ve lost out on a £10k kitchen, a spa break, £2000 and even a car in on-air competitions!
+But it’s all good experience to learn from next time round.

 Did you enjoy these tips?
 You might enjoy these posts too: